Early Life and Education

-Yuri Borisovich Milner was born on November 11, 1961, in Moscow, Russia.
-He was born into a Jewish family.
-His father was a senior director at the Russian Academy of Sciences, and his mother worked at a state-run virological laboratory.
-Milner earned a degree in theoretical physics from Moscow State University in 1985.
-He later pursued an MBA at the Wharton School of the University of Pennsylvania but did not complete it.
+Yuri Milner was born on November 11, 1961, in Moscow, to a Jewish family.
+His father was a professor, and his mother worked in a virological laboratory.
+Milner studied theoretical physics at Moscow State University, graduating in 1985.
+He later pursued an MBA at the Wharton School of the University of Pennsylvania.

 Rise to Success